 We want you to reach your dreams.
 And we're here to help you get there.
 Whether that's helping you through the loan process, or something else.

 Types of Loans

-Student loans, unlike grants and work-study, are borrowed money that must be repaid with interest.
+Student loans, unlike grants and work-study, are borrowed money from the Department of Education that must be repaid with interest.
 So before you take out a student loan, think about the amount you’ll repay over the years.
 Make sure to learn the basics and manage your loan debt.
 If you have any questions, we're here to help!